The International Baccalaureate DP

 Introduction to the International Baccalaureate Diploma Program at George Mason High School

-The IB Mission Statement:
+The IBO Mission Statement:

-The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+The International Baccalaureate Organization (IBO) aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.
 These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 A Tradition of Excellence and Expanding Opportunity

 * 87% of George Mason juniors and seniors participate in the IBDP.

 • 27% of students in the Class of 2015 received the IB Diploma - a 92% success rate.

 • 28% of students in the Class of 2016 are currently pursuing the full IB Diploma.

 • 31% of students in the Class of 2017 are currently pursuing the full IB Diploma.